Christmas Bloody Christmas

-Christmas Bloody Christmas is a 2022 American Christmas-themed slasher film directed and written by Joe Begos.
+Christmas Bloody Christmas is a 2022 American Christmas slasher film directed and written by Joe Begos.
 It follows a robotic Santa Claus (Abraham Benrubi) who goes on a killing spree on Christmas Eve.
 Riley Dandy, Sam Delich, Jonah Ray Rodrigues, Dora Madison, Jeremy Gardner, Jeff Daniel, and Kansas Bowling also star.
-The film was released on December 9, 2022 and has a 78% certified fresh rating from critics on Rotton Tomatoes.
+The film was released on December 9, 2022 and it received mixed reviews from critics.

 Plot

-The film starts with vignettes that resemble the typical Christmas advertisements, along with a news flash regarding a robotic Santa that's been recalled because of a certain malfunction that reverts it from its original programming from the US Defense Department.
+The film starts with vignettes that resemble the typical Christmas advertisements, along with a news flash regarding a robotic Santa that's been recalled because of a certain malfunction that reverts it to its original programming from the US Defense Department.

-Record store owner Tori closes up her store for Christmas Eve night with her employee Robbie.
+Record store owner Tori Tooms closes up her store for Christmas Eve night with her employee Robbie Reynolds.
 Robbie, who is attracted to Tori, convinces her to cancel a date from Tinder and go out drinking with him.
 The pair meet with their friends Jay and Lahna, who work at a nearby Toy store that is equipped with one of the defective Santa Clauses.
 The group drinks and hangs out before Tori and Robbie leave to go to a bar.
 The robot Santa malfunctions and becomes a violent killing machine, murdering Jay and Lahna while they have sex.

 Charmed by Robbie, Tori invites him back to her house, unaware that they are being stalked by the robot Santa.
 They arrive at Tori's house and continue to flirt before finally having sex.
 Meanwhile, the robot Santa breaks into Tori's neighbors' house and slaughters a couple and their son, with Tori witnessing the boy's murder.
 As she panics and warns Robbie, she notices the robot Santa has spotted her.
 Tori wakes up her sister Liddy and Liddy's husband Mike and attempts to escape the house with them and Robbie.
 The robot Santa attacks the group, killing Liddy and Mike while Tori and Robbie escape into Robbie's car.
 As they attempt to drive away, they find themselves blocked by another one of Tori's neighbors, who is quickly killed by robot Santa.
 Unable to escape, Robbie is dragged out and killed by the robot Santa.